Frequently Asked Questions

 Students can apply for their Learner's Permit once they have turned 15 and completed the first unit/module of either the Parent-Taught Drivers Education or Texas Online Drivers Ed courses.

-The Parent-Taught course will give you the option of purchasing and taking the Learner's Permit exam online instead of at the DPS.
+The Parent-Taught course will give you the option of taking the Learner's Permit exam online instead of at the DPS.
 The Texas Online Drivers Ed course already features the Learner's Permit exam within the program.

 What forms do I need in order to apply for a permit?